Laragear/Preload/README.md

 * **Can I just put all the files in my project?**

 You shouldn't.
 Including all the files of your application may have diminishing returns compared to, for example, only the most requested.
+Also, it will make the preloading take more time.

 You can always benchmark your app yourself to prove this is wrong for your exclusive case.

 * **Can I use a custom condition?**